MetPX/sarracenia/docs/source/Contribution/Development.rst

 ::

-   git checkout issueXXX  # v03_issueXXX for v3 work.
-   vi CHANGES.rst # summarize the changes in Restructured Text dch # copy/paste from CHANGES.rst, inserting one leading space. vi doc/UPGRADING.rst # rarely, if code has user impact.
+   git checkout issueXXX  # v02_issueXXX for v2 work., github suggested branch names are fine also. vi CHANGES.rst # summarize the changes in Restructured Text dch # copy/paste from CHANGES.rst, inserting one leading space. vi doc/UPGRADING.rst # rarely, if code has user impact.